-All commercial photography and video, motion picture and television filming at Salt Lake City International Airport, South Valley Regional Airport and Tooele Valley Airport must adhere to all established rules, regulations, fee schedules and policies of the airport.
+All commercial photography and video, motion picture and television filming at Salt Lake City International Airport (SLC), South Valley Regional Airport (SVRA) and Tooele Valley Airport (TVA) must adhere to all established rules, regulations, fee schedules and policies of the airport.

 These requirements are not intended for news media photography and video or personal photography or video.
 Student projects, non-commercial projects or not-for-profit organizations will be reviewed on a case-by-case basis to determine fees and insurance requirements.

 The airport's Public Relations and Marketing director reviews all filming requests.
 Only Salt Lake City Department of Airports (SLCDA) forms will be executed by the City.
 The airport does not sign filming release forms since this is addressed in the SLCDA’s contract language.